-Some other manufacturers which have less relevant technology experience are simply copying existing technology and designs from the top drone companies.
-There is no shortage of copy-cats in the drone market, so we’re here to help show you best companies to look out for.
+Some other manufacturers which have less relevant technology experience are simply copying existing technology and designs from the top drone manufacturers.
+There is no shortage of copy-cats in the drone market, so we’re here to help show you the best companies to look out for.

 There are other manufacturers at the cheaper end of the spectrum which focus on the toy and racing segments, the most notable of which are listed below:

-Yuneec are an aviation company that are known for producing electric manned aircraft, as well as drones, and have been around since 1999.
+Yuneec is an aviation company that is known for producing electric manned aircraft, as well as drones, and have been around since 1999.

 They are based in China, but also have offices in Europe, North America, and elsewhere in Asia.

-Chinese based market leader and the most recognisable drone brand, leading the way in the consumer market.
+Chinese based market leader and the most recognizable drone brand, leading the way in the consumer market.